Following her article in January’s ET, Julia Cameron, IFES Head of External Relations, takes us behind the scenes of two more books on world mission.

 All three of these books illuminate Scripture and express delight in its authority.
 They stretch the reader’s grasp of God and of his ways.
 They also bear the marks of good literature – they are well-crafted, they draw on other writers and thinkers, and they move with pace.
 I encourage you to read them.

-All three titles are available from Christian bookshops or online from www.ifesworld.org/books.
-All profits from sales go to the ministry of IFES, proclaiming Christ in the world’s universities
+All three titles are available from Christian bookshops.
+You can find out more about proclaiming Christ in the world’s universities from www.ifesworld.org.